Why Hormones Cause Cherry Angiomas: The Estrogen and Blood-Vessel Connection

 Cherry angiomas during pregnancy

-Pregnancy produces the highest sustained estrogen levels in most people's lives.
-New cherry angiomas during pregnancy are common, particularly in the second and third trimesters when estrogen peaks.
+Pregnancy produces the highest sustained estrogen levels in most people's lives, so new cherry angiomas here are common, particularly in the second and third trimesters when estrogen peaks.
 They may appear quickly and in small clusters.
 For most people they are harmless and stable.
 Some fade or shrink after delivery when estrogen normalizes, though many remain permanently.
 At-home treatment is not recommended during pregnancy.
-Treat after delivery, once hormones have normalized (typically 3 to 6 months postpartum).
+Treat after delivery, once hormones have normalized, typically 3 to 6 months postpartum.

 Cherry angiomas in perimenopause and menopause

-The perimenopause window, the years before the last menstrual period, is characterized by erratic estrogen fluctuations rather than a smooth decline.
-These fluctuations can drive new cherry angioma formation even as overall estrogen trends downward.
-The same wave can continue into early menopause.
+Perimenopause, the years before your last menstrual period, is defined by erratic estrogen swings rather than a smooth decline.
+Those swings can drive new cherry angioma formation even as overall estrogen trends downward, and the same wave can continue into early menopause.
 Many people who never had a cherry angioma in their 30s see their first cluster appear between 45 and 55.
 For the broader picture of skin changes driven by hormonal aging, see our hormonal skin changes hub.

 Cherry angiomas and estrogen dominance

-Estrogen dominance describes a state where estrogen is high relative to progesterone, even if total estrogen is not elevated.
-This can occur from several causes: a diet high in estrogenic compounds, excess adipose tissue (fat cells convert androgens to estrogen), chronic stress (which suppresses progesterone), or impaired liver clearance of used estrogen.
-All of these sustain the kind of prolonged estrogen signal that can drive capillary proliferation.
-When the liver is not efficiently clearing estrogen, circulating estrogen stays higher for longer, which is one reason liver health is part of the hormonal picture for cherry angiomas.
+Estrogen dominance is a state where estrogen is high relative to progesterone, even if total estrogen is not elevated.
+It can come from a diet high in estrogenic compounds, excess adipose tissue (fat cells convert androgens to estrogen), chronic stress (which suppresses progesterone), or impaired liver clearance of used estrogen.
+All of these sustain the prolonged estrogen signal that drives capillary proliferation.
+When the liver is not efficiently clearing estrogen, circulating levels stay higher for longer, which is one reason liver health is part of the hormonal picture here.

 How to tell a cherry angioma from other red spots